chiyu1203/UnityDataAnalysis/README.md

 Therefore, each project has its own json file.
 Below explains what those analysis methods are about.

+    "experiment_name": "choice", In the analysis pipeline, this means Scene name, which is used to check datasets from different logging system.

-    "overwrite_curated_dataset": whether to overwrite the existing HDF file or not.
+    "overwrite_curated_dataset": boolean, whether to overwrite the existing HDF file or not.
 If True, delete the old curated dataset.

-    "debug_mode": whether to save any output during data analysis.
+    "debug_mode": boolean, whether to save any output during data analysis.
 If True, then do not save any output

-    "time_series_analysis": analyse where animals move across trials.
+    "time_series_analysis": boolean, analyse where animals move across trials.
 If True, select a fileter method to remove tracking noise, If false, spatial discretisation will be applied to analyse animal's trajectory.

-    "filtering_method": what kind of filter to apply for time series analysis
+    "filtering_method": 'sg_filter', default is to use savgol_filter.
+Any string other than that will lead to no filter.

-    "plotting_trajectory": whether to plot the trajectory of the animals in the experiment.
+    "plotting_trajectory": boolean, whether to plot the trajectory of the animals in the experiment.

-    "plotting_event_related_trajectory": whether to plot a heat map of animal's trajectory after the stimulus onset
+    "plotting_event_related_trajectory": boolean, whether to plot a heat map of animal's trajectory after the stimulus onset

-    "plotting_deceleration_accerleration": whether to plot the average deceleration and accerleration onset of the animals (this is still under construction)
+    "plotting_deceleration_accerleration": boolean, whether to plot average deceleration and accerleration onset of the animals (this is still under construction)

-    "load_individual_data" and "select_animals_by_condition": these are used in the jypter notebook to extract specific animals for analysis.
+    "load_individual_data" and "select_animals_by_condition": boolean, these are used in the jypter notebook to extract specific animals for analysis.
 If both are True, you need to specify what condition in a dictionary.
 If either of them is False, all animals in the database will be included.

     "camera_fps": 100, #default video acqusition rate in matrexVR